Part 2. How to Manage Your Infrastructure as Code

 CRUD

 CRUD stands for create, read, update, and delete.
-To manage infrastructure as code, you typically need that code to support all four of these operations, whereas most ad hoc scripts only handle create.
+To manage infrastructure as code, you typically need support for all four of these operations, whereas most ad hoc scripts only handle one: create.
 For example, this script can create a security group and EC2 instance, but if you run this script a second or third time, the script doesn’t know how to "read" the state of the world, so it has no awareness that the security group and EC2 instance already exist, and will always try to create new infrastructure from scratch.
 Likewise, this script has no built-in support for deleting any of the infrastructure it creates (which is why you had to terminate the EC2 instance manually).
-So while ad hoc scripts make it much faster to create infrastructure, they don’t really help you manage it.
+So while ad hoc scripts make it faster to create infrastructure, they don’t really help you manage it.

 Scale